 - 1. Open your file explorer - 2.
 Make sure that "Hidden Items" is checked under the view ribbon.
 You will need to check this in order to see the AppData folder.

 The save location for Log Files is Users > Username > AppData > Local > FieldLink > LogFiles > Sessions

 10. GNSS Module

-FieldLink offers the ability to connect to the SPS986 to layout and collect points within FieldLink.
+FieldLink offers the ability to connect to the SPS986 and or the R8s to layout and collect points within FieldLink.